Abdou Samaké: Club career

-In July 2015, Samake signed with the Impact's reserve side, FC Montreal, in the USL.
+In July 2015, Samaké signed with the Impact's reserve side, FC Montreal, in the USL.

 In 2016, he played with the Chicago Fire U23 in the Premier Development League.

-In 2017 and 2018, he played in the Premier Development League with Chicago FC United (who replaced the Fire U23).
+In 2017 and 2018, he played in the Premier Development League with Chicago FC United (who replaced the Fire U23, who chose to depart the league, with many of the players and staff moving on to United).

+In 2019, Samaké spent the season with AFC Ann Arbor of the National Premier Soccer League.

 In February 2020, he signed with Pacific FC on the Canadian Premier League.
 In 2021, he won the CPL title with Pacific, although he did not play in the championship final due to injury suffered in the semi-final.
 In February 2022, he re-signed with the club for another season.
 In August 2022, he was named to the CPL Team of the Week.
 After the 2022 season, he departed the club.

 In December 2022, he joined Valour FC for the 2023 season.
+On May 13, 2023, he scored his first CPL goal against Forge FC.
+In June 2024, he terminated his contract with the club by mutual consent.

+After he left Valour, he joined Gibraltar Football League club Glacis United.

+In July 2025, he signed with Nyköpings BIS in the Swedish fourth-tier Division 2.

+Personal life

+In 2023, Samaké founded Inner City Youth Alive in Winnipeg, an organization for children from the ages of six to eighteen, where they can come after school, get a meal, be with friends, and play games.